grafana/grafana/contribute/style-guides/documentation-style-guide.md

 - Preferred DPI is 72.
 - Assume all graphics will be exclusively viewed on the web.
 - Maximum image size is 3840px X 2160px.
-- Screenshots are readable, but not too large.
+- Make screenshots readable, but not too large.
 - _Do not_ use image shortcodes.
 Follow the guidance in the [Grafana markdown guide](https://github.com/grafana/grafana/blob/master/contribute/style-guides/documentation-markdown-guide.md#images).
 - Markdown image links are preferred.
 Only use the HTML image links if you need to style the image in ways unsupported in Markdown.
 - When you name a file, follow the [file naming conventions](#file-naming-conventions).
 Example: image-name-7-3.png